 One of the great things about Puerto Vallarta is that there are so many things to do no matter what kind of traveler you are.
 With beautiful beaches, lush mountain jungles, incredible underwater scuba diving, delicious gastronomic experiences galore, and world class performances on offer, it’s no wonder why Puerto Vallarta is such a popular tourist destination.

 The only problem is sorting through it all to figure out what to do in Puerto Vallarta!
-Never fear, though, becuase I’m here to help.
+Never fear, though, because I’m here to help.

 I recently was lucky to spend a week exploring this popular Mexican beach destination, and I made an effort to check out all the most popular activities in Puerto Vallarta so I could write up this list of my 25 picks for the best things to do in Puerto Vallarta.